HMS Gorgon (1785): Napoleonic Wars

 Commander Alexander Milner had replaced Webb by April 1811.
 He sailed Gorgon to the Mediterranean on 10 March 1812.
 She came under the command of Commander Rowland Mainwaring in September.
 She then served as the flagship for Vice Admiral Francis Pickmore off Toulon.
 Commander Claude de Crespigny replaced Mainwaring at Port Mahon in 1813, but he died in July.
 Commander John Cornish replaced de Crespigny and in turn Commander Richard Booth Bowden replaced him in 1814.

 War of 1812

 Bowden then sailed Gorgon to America where she was Cochrane's British fleet's hospital ship, moored off the coast while the Battle of New Orleans was being fought on land.
 Before that battle her boats participated in the Battle of Lake Borgne on 14 December 1814.
 Gorgon had one master's mate slightly wounded.
 (Note: The prize money for an ordinary seaman was 7s 10 3/4d; the amount for a captain was £34 12s 9 1/4.)
 In 1847 the Admiralty authorized the issue of the Naval General Service Medal with clasp "14 Dec.
 Boat Service 1814" to all surviving claimants from the action.
 (Note: The 'Names of Ships for which Claims have been proved' are as follows: warships Tonnant, Norge, Royal Oak, Ramillies, Bedford, Armide, Cydnus, Trave, Seahorse, Sophie, and Meteor; troopships Gorgon, Diomede, Alceste, and Belle Poule.)

+She left Bermuda on 7 April arrived in Portsmouth on 6 May 1815.